Procedure: Section IV

 Unearned Sick Leave Advance

-The purpose of this section is to provide salary continuance for up to 90 calendar days of absence due to an OA’s FMLA/OFLA-covered illness through a combination of short-term disability and both accrued and advance sick leave.
+The purpose of this section is to provide salary continuance for up to 90 calendar days of absence due to an OA’s own FMLA/OFLA-covered illness through a combination of short-term disability and both accrued and advance sick leave.
+Unearned sick leave is for an OA’s own FMLA/OFLA-covered illness and therefore cannot be used to care for a family member.
+Medical certification is required.
 Each sick leave eligible, full-time OA is entitled to receive a sick-leave-with-pay advance, after exhaustion of short-term disability benefits, as needed to provide the difference between sick leave earned as of the onset of the illness or injury and 520 hours; part-time staff are eligible to receive a sick-leave-with-pay advance proportional to FTE to provide the difference between sick leave earned as of the onset of the illness or injury and a prorate of 520 hours.
+OAs who are in their probationary period (see OA separations procedure) are eligible to receive up to 80 hours of a sick-leave-with-pay advance.
 As sick leave is earned, the amount shall replace any sick leave advanced until all advanced time is replaced with earned time.
 Once an OA has been advanced the maximum amount of unearned sick leave, prorated by FTE, they shall not be eligible to be advanced additional sick leave until the full amount has been repaid.
 No more than a 520-hour sick leave advance is available during a seven-year period that begins with the first sick leave advance.
 More than one sick leave advance is possible as long as the total advance does not exceed 520 hours during a seven-year period.
 Sick leave that may have been advanced, but unused, cannot be considered for purposes of computing retirement benefits.
 OAs in temporary or intermittent positions cannot receive an advance that extends beyond the end date of their appointment except upon written approval of the President or designee.
+Units must contact the HR Medical Leaves Coordinator to determine an OA’s eligibility for a sick-leave-with-pay advance.